 Live visitor counter and platform distribution — updated in real time.

-Protected under CC BY 4.0 Internacional and USPTO trademarks.
+Protected under CC BY 4.0 Internacional.
 Free for use, open source framework.

 DOI: 10.5281/zenodo.18877635 · © 2026 Ricardo Luz Holanda Viana